ZDSDD/IoT_OpcAgent/README.md

 GROUP BY
     IoTHub.ConnectionDeviceId,
     TumblingWindow(minute, 5)

+-- query 4
+SELECT
+    *
+INTO
+    [OUTPUT]
+FROM
+    [INPUT]
+WHERE
+    Event = 'error'
 ```

 ### Containers
 To store data calculations, there is need to create containers on storage acount.
-That where data calculation will be stored.
+Tha'st where data calculations will be stored.

 ### Temperatures data calculations
 > Every 1 minute give me the average, minimum and maximum temperature over the last 5 minutes (grouped by device).\